 The solution will also work for any 5X suffering from the same problem.
 Make sure to use only the files for your device.

-- Boot your phone into the bootloader/fastboot mode.
-Press and hold the Volume Down and Power keys until you see the designated screen.
+- Simply, press and hold the Volume Down and Power keys until you see the designated screen.

-- Connect your phone to the PC using a USB cable.
+- Connect the phone to the PC using a USB cable.

 - The command should return a device ID.
 In case it doesn’t, make sure that you download and install the USB drivers properly.

 - Your device’s bootloader must be unlocked in order for this method to work.
-So, if you already have it unlocked, skip to step #11.
+If you already have it unlocked, then skip to step #14.

 - Unlock your phone’s bootloader using the following command: